 Sphingosine-1-phosphate lyase (SPL), a membrane-bound enzyme of sphingolipid metabolism, catalyzes irreversible degradation of sphingoid base phosphates.
-Its main substrate sphingosine-1- phosphate, a polar sphingolipid metabolite, acts both extracellularly by binding G protein-coupled receptors of the lysophospholipid receptor family, and inside the cell, as a second messenger.
-SPL is expressed in many mammalian tissues and S1P tissue level is usually low and kept under control through equilibrium between its synthesis mostly governed by sphingosine kinase-1 (SK1) and its degradation by sphingosine 1-phosphate lyase (SPL).
-Inhibitors of SPL may become useful therapeutic agents for a variety of diseases in which S1P is involved.
+Its primary substrate, sphingosine-1- phosphate, a polar sphingolipid metabolite, acts both extracellularly by binding G protein-coupled receptors of the lysophospholipid receptor family inside the cell as a second messenger.
+SPL is expressed in many mammalian tissues, and S1P tissue level is usually low and kept under control through equilibrium between its synthesis mainly governed by sphingosine kinase-1 (SK1) and its degradation by sphingosine 1-phosphate lyase (SPL).
+Inhibitors of SPL may become potent therapeutic agents for a variety of diseases in which S1P is involved.

-On the basis of the crystal structure of the ligand and its interaction map Life Chemicals has designed a library comprising compounds with excellent 3D pharmacophore matching.
+Based on the crystal structure of the ligand and its interaction map, Life Chemicals has designed a library comprising compounds with excellent 3D pharmacophore matching.

 Spleen Tyrosine Kinase (SYK)

 Spleen tyrosine kinase (SYK) is a member of the SYK family of tyrosine kinases.
-Basically, tyrosine kinases are enzymes that catalyze phosphorylation of tyrosine residues on protein substrates, involved in signaling pathways that drive an array of cellular responses including proliferation, differentiation, migration and survival.
+Tyrosine kinases are enzymes that catalyze the ligand’s crystal structure phosphorylation of tyrosine residues on protein substrates, involved in signaling pathways that drive various cellular responses, including proliferation, differentiation, migration, and survival.

 The structure of these non-receptor cytoplasmic tyrosine kinases shares a characteristic dual SH2 domain separated by a linker domain.
 SH2 domains typically bind to phosphorylated tyrosine residues within a motif of a target protein.
-This interaction initiates a cascade of events inducing several cellular responses.
-SYK couples immune cell receptors to intracellular signalling pathways that regulate cellular responses on initiated inflammation process.
-Due to its overexpression in hematopoietic cells SYK is considered to be a pro-survival factor for several hematological and non-hematological cancers.
-SYK kinases are good therapeutic targets for such disorders as arthritis, allergic conditions, idiopathic thrombocytopenic purpura, systemic lupus erythematosus, B-cell lymphoma.
+This interaction initiates a cascade of events, inducing several cellular responses.
+SYK couples immune cell receptors to intracellular signaling pathways that regulate cellular responses on the activated inflammation process.
+Due to its overexpression in hematopoietic cells, SYK is considered a pro-survival factor for several hematological and non-hematological cancers.
+SYK kinases are promising therapeutic targets for disorders such as arthritis, allergic conditions, idiopathic thrombocytopenic purpura, systemic lupus erythematosus, B-cell lymphoma.

-The structural and functional features of the target open up an opportunity to use small-molecule inhibitors of SYK for treatment of both immune disorders and cancer.
+The target’s structural and functional features open up an opportunity to use small-molecule inhibitors of SYK for the treatment of both immune disorders and cancer.

 Fig. 8.
-Interaction map of the known SYK inhibitor and one of the screened compounds in the active site of the kinase (PDBID: 4XG9)
+An interaction map of the known SYK inhibitor and one of the screened compounds in the active site of the kinase (PDBID: 4XG9)

 RAR-related orphan receptor gamma (RORγ)

-RAR-related orphan receptor gamma (RORγ or RORC) is a member of a nuclear receptor family that is specifically expressed in T cell compartments.
-Two isoforms RORγt and RORγ are encoded by a single gene called Rorg, the difference between these isoforms is in the length of N-terminus and more restricted distribution of the second one.
+RAR-related orphan receptor gamma (RORγ or RORC) is a member of a nuclear receptor family specifically expressed in T cell compartments.
+Two isoforms, RORγt and RORγ, are encoded by a single gene called Rorg.
+The difference between these isoforms is in the length of the N-terminus and the more restricted distribution of the second one.
 One of the most interesting functions of RORγ suggests a conversion of CD4⁺ immune cells into pro-inflammatory Th17 cells.
-Interleukin-17 (IL-17) and T helper 17 (TH17) cells play a key role in tissue inflammation.
-So, prevention of cytokines' overproduction can regulate immune responses.
+Interleukin-17 (IL-17) and T helper 17 (TH17) cells play a crucial role in tissue inflammation.
+So, the prevention of cytokines' overproduction can regulate immune responses.

-It was shown that RORγ takes part in many autoimmune disorders, like psoriasis, psoriatic arthritis, ankylosing spondylitis, inflammatory bowel disease and multiple sclerosis.
-Despite a number of novel medicines, which were developed and tested during the last decade, a large molecular weight of antibodies makes them unsuitable for usage as topical medicines because they cannot diffuse across the skin barrier.
-Another way to reduce symptoms involves modulation of RORγ transcriptional activity by interfering with RORγ-DNA binding to decrease the level of cytokine transcription.
+It was shown that RORγ takes part in many autoimmune disorders, like psoriasis, psoriatic arthritis, ankylosing spondylitis, inflammatory bowel disease, and multiple sclerosis.
+Despite several novel medicines developed and tested during the last decade, a considerable molecular weight of antibodies makes them unsuitable for usage as topical medicines because they cannot diffuse across the skin barrier.
+Another way to reduce symptoms involves modulation of RORγ transcriptional activity by interfering with RORγ-DNA binding to decrease cytokine transcription level.

 Fig. 9.
-Evaluation of the docking model by alignment and scoring of reference compounds (left) and demonstration of pharmacophore matching to the hit compound from the Life Chemicals Stock (right).
+The docking model’s evaluation by alignment and scoring of reference compounds (left) and demonstration of pharmacophore matching to the hit compound from the Life Chemicals Stock (right).
 The template taken from the crystal structure is colored with cyan.

 Leucine-rich repeat kinase 2 (LRRK2)

-LRRK2 takes place in some pathways involved in neuronal damage, including the microtubule network, actin cytoskeleton reorganization, autophagy, mitochondria, vesicular trafficking and protein quality control.
-It is also a novel regulator of Nuclear factor of activated T-cells (NFAT) that modulates severity of inflammatory bowel disease.
-The mechanism of its action is not fully investigated, but the knockout or pharmacological inhibition of LRRK2 results in defects in synaptic vesicle endocytosis, altered synaptic morphology and impairments in neurotransmission.
+LRRK2 takes place in some pathways involved in neuronal damage, including the microtubule network, actin cytoskeleton reorganization, autophagy, mitochondria, vesicular trafficking, and protein quality control.
+It is also a novel regulator of the Nuclear factor of activated T-cells (NFAT) that modulates the severity of inflammatory bowel disease.
+The mechanism of its action is not thoroughly investigated, but the knockout or pharmacological inhibition of LRRK2 results in defects in synaptic vesicle endocytosis, altered synaptic morphology, and neurotransmission impairments.
 It is suggested that because of the kinase nature of LRRK2, it might modulate the phenotype of microglia through hyperpolymerization and hyperphosphorylation of cytoskeleton and vesicle components, thus pushing these cells toward a pro-inflammatory state.

-Based on a reference set of compounds (ChEMBL DB, KI and IC50 values), which were clustered by structure, five diverse scaffolds were identified.
-A conformer search calculation and cross-alignment were carried out to identify a possible active conformation for core structures of each cluster.
-Five different QSAR models were built and validated for subsequent prediction of potential compounds from the Life Chemicals HTS Compound Database.
+Based on a reference set of biologically active compounds (ChEMBL DB, KI, and IC50 values) clustered by structure, five diverse scaffolds were identified.
+A conformer search calculation and cross-alignment were carried out to identify a possible active conformation for each cluster’s core structures.
+Five different QSAR models were built and validated for subsequent prediction of structurally-diverse screening compounds with potential LRRK2 inhibitory activity from the Life Chemicals HTS Compound Collection.

 Nitric Oxide Synthase Inducible (iNOS)